bengelberg/Movemedical-scheduling-app/README.md

 To clear all appointments, click the button at the bottom of the page saying "clear appointments".

+# Other features

 Your appointments are stored in localmemory and will persist if the webpage is refreshed.

-# Getting Started with Schedulize
+## Getting Started with Schedulize

 In the project directory, you can run: